aerx-dev/aerx-mvp-interface/README.md

 -   This directory contains the following: 1.
 Auth 2.
 NFTContract 3.
 TokenContract 4.
 Configuration.
 Model which contains the PrfoileNFTMetadata

+The auth file starts up an IPFS node, logs into the NEAR account and gives permission to the contracts.
+TODO:
+ - to mint an NFT, you need to send the mint rquest from the nft-contract accountId.
+ - That means it gets payed by the NFT account.
+ - SHould we change that in the contract or just have it pay for the minting for now?

 ### Locales

 -   This directory contains all the languages we have set up.
 Easily translate the application across multiple languages